KillingSpark/rustysd/Readme.md

 * Send SIGKILL to whole processgroup when killing a service
 * Socket activation (the non-inetd style).
 So your startup will be very fast and services only spin up if the socket is actually activated
 * Pruning the set of loaded units to only the needed ones to reach the target unit

+With the control interface (see rsdctl)
 * Adding new units while running
+* Restarting units
+* Stopping units

 ### Optional build features
 There are some features behind flags because they are either platform dependent or not necessarily needed for most of the use-cases